svanderweele/godot-docs/getting_started/step_by_step/your_first_game.rst

 Now that the player can move, we need to change which animation the AnimatedSprite is playing based on direction.
-We have a "right" animation, which should be flipped horizontally using the ``flip_h`` property for left movement, and an "up" animation, which should be flipped vertically with ``flip_v`` for downward movement.
+We have a "right" animation, which should be flipped horizontally using the ``set_flip_h`` property setter for left movement, and an "up" animation, which should be flipped vertically with ``set_flip_v`` for downward movement.
 Let's place this code at the end of our ``_process()`` function:

 .. tabs::